How to Find Cosmetic Batch Codes and Lot Numbers on Packaging

 The most common failures come from confusing O with 0, I with 1, and S with 5.
 Reflective packaging and curved bottle bases also make characters easy to misread.

-If a result does not decode, retry under bright light, compare the box and bottle, and test the same code in uppercase without spaces.
+If a result does not decode, retry under bright light, compare the box and bottle, and remove accidental spaces.
+Do not invent missing characters or copy a sample from another product; the checker should only receive the code on your own package.

 • Photograph the code and zoom in before typing.